lancs-gridpp/gridmon/README.md

 - `cephhealth_nvme_data_written_megabytes_total` &ndash; the `data_units_written` field, multipled by 1000 and the block size, then divided by 1024×1024

 The block size is obtained from `logical_block_size`.
-All metrics ending in `_total` are counters, and have a dual `_created` which is always 0.
+All metrics ending in `_total` are counters, and have a dual ending in `_created` which is always 0.

-These metrics are timestamped according to a field in the mapped value, and pushed to a remote-write endpoint.
+These metrics are timestamped according to a field in the mapped value, and pushed to a remote-write endpoint, with the label `job="cephhealth"`.
 This process can take a second or so per disc, so remote-writing ensures that the metrics for each disc are delivered to Prometheus in a timely manner.

-The process establishes a scraping endpoint for metrics that can be obtained relatively quickly:
+The process also establishes a scraping endpoint for metrics that can be obtained relatively quickly:

 - `cephhealth_disk_fitting` (formerly `cephhealth_metadata`; still present, but deprecated) &ndash; always 1; includes `devid`; includes the label `path` giving the value of `location` with the `/dev/disk/by-path/` prefix lopped off
 - `cephhealth_status_check` &ndash; a gauge in the cluster health status as reported by `ceph status`; includes a label `type` indicating what is being counted, e.g., `PG_NOT_DEEP_SCRUBBED`